Episode Description

 Mama Marope [00:42:30]

 Okay, let me just add to this.
-Let me just revisit this point about pop culture, you know, that, it’s a, it’s a rare, it’s a rare occurrence and this is why these people get to be legends, notorious ones.
-You don’t find people talking over and over again about movies, movie stars, that are of the same age group that got married, or a president or these politicians who marry their grandchildren.
-You don’t find somebody talking about President so-and-so who married somebody who is more or less their age group.
+Let me just revisit this point about pop culture, you know, that, itโs a, itโs a rare, itโs a rare occurrence and this is why these people get to be legends, notorious ones.
+You donโt find people talking over and over again about movies, movie stars, that are of the same age group that got married, or a president or these politicians who marry their grandchildren.
+You donโt find somebody talking about President so-and-so who married somebody who is more or less their age group.

 Mmamane Marope [00:43:14]